 David Bradbery joined Barclays in 2012 and leads the Technical Accounting Group for Europe.
 His team provides guidance on accounting for new and complex transactions, new standard implementation and inputs on proposed standards.
 Prior to Barclays, David spent nine years at UBS in Finance working in technical accounting and valuation related roles.
 David qualified as an accountant with Arthur Andersen, studied Modern History at Oxford University and has a Masters in Finance from London Business School.

 Mark Danzey (London) joined KKR Capital Markets (KCM) in 2009.
-Since joining KCM, Mr. Danzey has worked on a variety of debt and equity financings for KKR portfolio companies, including: Alliance Boots, Ambea, Auto Teile Unger, BMG, KION Group, Northgate, Pets at Home, SMCP, Visma, Van Gansewinkel, and WMF.
+Since joining KCM, Mr. Danzey has worked on a variety of debt and equity financings for KKR portfolio companies, including: Alliance Boots, Ambea, BMG, KION Group, LGC, Pets at Home, SMCP, Visma, Webhelp and WMF.
 Prior to joining KCM, he was a vice president on J.P.
 Morgan's leveraged finance capital markets desk and previously also worked in J.P.
 Morgan's leveraged finance origination team.
 Mr. Danzey spent the first year of his career at Deutsche Bank.
 He holds a first class B.Sc. (honors) in Business Administration from the University of Bath School of Management.

 Jamie Symington is Director of Investigations at the FCA with responsibility for of securities and markets investigations and intelligence.
 He is a lawyer with experience at the Bar and in government, before joining the FSA in 1999.
 He has worked in policy and casework roles in the FSA/FCA Enforcement and Financial Crime Division, and has previously headed up investigation departments for both wholesale and retail conduct investigations.